croweman/elency-config/clients/bash/README.md

 - `HMAC_AUTHORIZATION_KEY` A 32 character (base64 encoded) string used for authorization tokens.
 This should match the server HMACAuthorizationKey.
 - `CONFIG_ENCRYPTION_KEY` A 32 character (base64 encoded) string used to decrypt `secure` configuration variables.
 This is the value of the `key` associated with an application environment.

-It is advised that when executing the script, you capture the exist code and fail your process gracefully if the exit code is not successful.
+It is advised that when executing the script, you capture the exit code and fail your process gracefully if the exit code is not successful.

 ```
 #!/bin/bash